 Dahlias make it easy to keep your garden colorful from late summer through fall.
-As other annuals and perennials are starting to fade, dahlias are turning on the flower power in an all out effort to dazzle and amaze — all the way to the first frost.
+As other annuals and perennials are starting to fade, dahlias are just getting started.
+They turn on the flower power in an all out effort to dazzle and amaze.
+The show continues all the way to the first frost.

 With thousands of dahlia varieties to choose from, part of the fun of growing these summer-blooming bulbs, is discovering new colors and flower styles.
-Learning to identify them by type makes it easier to recognize the different varieties and figure out which ones you find most appealing.
+Learning to identify the various dahlia types makes it easier to recognize the different varieties and figure out which ones you find most appealing.

 To appreciate the full range of possibilities, you can visit the American Dahlia Society website, where you’ll find hundreds of varieties indexed by color, flower form and flower size.
-For a quick overview, here’s a look at the eight most common flower styles:
+For a quick overview, here’s a look at the most common dahlia types.

-Dinnerplate.
 If you like BIG blooms, these are your dahlias!
-Dinnerplate dahlias can reach 5 feet tall and produce flowers that measure as much as 12″ across.
-The plants need room to reach their full potential, so give them plenty of space at the back of a flower bed or in a cutting garden.
+Dinnerplate dahlias can grow 5 feet tall and produce flowers that measure as much as 10″ across.
+The plants get large and need room to reach their full potential.
+Give them space at the back of a flower bed or in a cutting garden.
 To help support the large flower heads, stake the plants at planting time and tie them in as they grow.

-Mignon.
 Mignon dahlias have daisy-like flowers with a single row of petals around a contrasting center.
 The compact plants, often with dark-colored foliage, are a good choice for perennial gardens and containers.
-Their foliage adds interest during early summer, and once they begin blooming, the airy flowers perfectly complement sedums, asters, rudbeckia and other late season bloomers.
+Before the flowers arrive, their foliage adds early summer interest.
+Once the plants begin blooming, the flowers perfectly complement other late season perennials such as sedums, asters, helenium and rudbeckia.

-Waterlily.
 These blossoms have rounded petals that spiral around tight, slightly flattened centers.
 Their flawless form makes them popular cut flowers.
-The plants are typically just 2’ to 3’ tall, yet they produce large blossoms that measure up to 5” across.
-Waterlily dahlias perform well in large containers and are also good for perennial gardens.
+Waterlily dahlias typically grow just 2’ to 3’ tall, yet they produce big, 5″ blossoms.
+They perform well in large containers and are also good for perennial gardens.